PalisadoesFoundation/talawa-docs/docs/internships/gsoc/introduction.md

 ## About Talawa

 The Palisadoes Foundation has been sponsoring work on this open-source project for a number of years.
 We hope to launch it in alpha at the end of the summer.
-Talawa is a modular open source project to help community-based organizations such as clubs, neighborhood groups, volunteer associations, non-profits and small religious institutions manage their daily activities.
+Talawa is a modular open source project to help community-based organizations such as clubs, neighborhood groups, volunteer associations, non-profits and open source projects manage their daily activities.
 Most user interaction is via a mobile app.

 ## YouTube Introduction